MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/checkpoints.md

 ### Standard checkpoint

 1. Log into your virtual machine and create a text file on the desktop.

-2. Open the file with Notepad and enter the text ‘This is a Standard Checkpoint.’
-  **do not save the file or close Notepad**.
+2. Open the file with Notepad and enter the text ‘This is a Standard Checkpoint.’ **Do not save the file or close Notepad**.
 3. Change the checkpoint to standard -- instructions [here](checkpoints.md#changing-the-checkpoint-type-using-hyper-V-manager).

-4. Create a new checkpoint
+4. Create a new checkpoint.
-  Once created, the checkpoint will be listed under the Checkpoints tree view of Hyper-V Manager.
-The checkpoint is given an auto generated name with a timestamp indicating the time at which the checkpoint was created.

   ![](media/std_checkpoint_upd.png)